gulinte/password-generator/README.md

 # Password Generator
-With the help of that repository, you can create strong passwords and take precaution against password cracking.
+With the help of that repository and <a href="https://gulinte.github.io/password-generator/">website</a>, you can create strong passwords and take precaution against password cracking.